The Sanctuary School

 The Pink Ribbon Project was inspired by Delphi, a golden retriever, in partnership with Marilyn Mosley, Executive Director of Laurel Springs School and President of the Global 500 Environmental Forum.
 Its mission is to link children in partnership with the earth through environmental clubs promoting kindness, compassion and respect for all life, and to foster a greater understanding and awareness of the United Nations.

 The project's other purpose, which is symbolized by the wearing of a pink ribbon, is to let everyone know that dogs can speak.
 Kids Clubs can be formed to support children who believe in communication with animals, and who want to foster unity with all life.
 For information about starting a Kids Club, please contact us.

-T-shirts, posters and buttons can be purchased in support of this project.
-Visit http://www.thesanctuaryschool.org/gifts.html for more information.
+T-shirts, posters and caps can be purchased in support of this project.
+Visit http://www.thesanctuaryschool.org/resources.html#gifts for more information.

 Emphasizing your personal commitment with Mother Earth to care for our planet

 The Earth Treaty Project had its beginning in the EarthWalk Conference initiated by CIC in 1989.
 This conference focused on the planet and the threatened environment from the perspective of indigenous and tribal elders.

 Children in particular have been involved with this project.
 Many children's treaties were included in CIC's Earth Treaty presentation at the 1992 Global Forum in Brazil.
 Earth Treaties have been written in schools, churches and businesses.

 For information on initiating the Earth Treaty Project in your school or organization, please contact us.